-The Jews of Bălţi at the Beginning of the 1920s
+The Jews of Bălţi in the Early 20th Century

 Before the Russian Revolution, the Jewish community in Bălţi based its income on taxes imposed on kosher meat and Sabbath candles (the "Taxa" written about by Mendeli the bookseller).
 An official was selected to collect the dues and pass them on to the public coffers.
 The money was used to pay for social activities – aiding the poor, infirm, orphans and elderly – as well as for religious purposes – the upkeep of synagogues, and the payment of those employed in religious occupations.